Macro to Convert Excel to Pipe Delimited Text File (3 Methods)

 Result of Macro to Convert Range Specified Excel to Pipe Delimited Text File

-Note: If you don’t find this newly created “Information of Students” text file in the active folder, then you must look for the file in the system’s main hard disk (usually the C drive in the Windows operating system).
+Note: If you don’t find this newly created “Information of Students” text file in the active folder, look for the file in the system’s main hard disk (usually the C drive in the Windows operating system).

 VBA Code Explanation